Skip Ribbon Commands

 Student data imports

-A students’ personal details and program data can be imported from other applications, including CASES21 for government schools.
+A student’s personal details and program data can be imported from other applications, including CASES21 for government schools.
 For advice on file formats, consult the VASS help screens and the VASS Import Document, which is available as a download through VASS.

 Student number errors

-If a student has either two VCAA student numbers in the current year of enrolment or multiple numbers across various years, schools should notify the
+If a student has either 2 VCAA student numbers in the current year of enrolment or multiple numbers across various years, schools should notify the VCAA Student Records and Results unit immediately so the issue can be resolved as soon as possible.

 Reporting the death of a student

-Manager, Student Records and Results Unit.
+Schools must communicate the death of a student to the VCAA by sending a letter signed by the principal to the Manager, Student Records and Results unit.
 The student’s record will be amended on the VCAA database accordingly.
 If the VCAA is not informed of the death of a student, the student’s data will be included in VCAA senior secondary data collections, which may result in the student’s family experiencing further distress.

 Student enrolment data